eDO-community/eDO_control/README.md

 # eDO Control package

-This package take control over eDO robots.
+This package take control over eDO robots and their electric gripper.

 It provides a simple ROS interface in order to execute trajectories with position PID control through the `joint_trajectory_action_server` and publishes the current `/joint_states`.